Local Features and Image Matching

 >>> output = get_laf_center(input) # BxNx2

-kornia.feature.rotate_laf(LAF, angles_degrees)#
+kornia.feature.rotate_laf(LAF, angles_degrees)

-Apply additional rotation to the the LAFs.
+Apply additional rotation to the LAFs.
 Compared to set_laf_orientation, the resulting rotation is original LAF orientation plus angles_degrees.

 Parameters: